tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/Activities/03-Stu_Consensus_Algos/README.md

 # Turn and Teach: Consensus Algorithms

-In this activity, you will get with a group of 3 and review the pros and cons of the 3 consensus algorithms you just learned!
+In this activity, you will get with a group of three and review the pros and cons of the consensus algorithms you just learned!

 ## Instructions

-* Get into groups of 3.
+* Get into groups of three.

-* Each member pick an algorithm to explain.
+* Each member should pick an algorithm to research and explain to the group.

 * Take turns explaining the pros and cons of the algorithm you chose to the rest of the group.